Legal Advice for Compensation Insurance Claims & TPD Payouts

 You will likely have a legitimate case if you have suffered a whiplash injury in a motor vehicle accident.
 You can still be harmed even when your airbags are deployed.
 Contact our personal injury compensation team to understand your legal right to claim personal injury benefits.

-You will be eligible for our rehabilitation funding when you hire Splatt Lawyers to manage your accident case.
+You will be eligible for our rehabilitation funding when you seek advice from Splatt Lawyers regarding an accident case.
 We will cover your rehabilitation costs until you achieve a lump sum settlement if you have a valid whiplash injury claim.
 At that time, we would recoup these fees.

 Your chance of accessing all your entitlements for physical injuries sustained in a motor vehicle accident increases when you work with experienced personal injury lawyers.
-Successful claims rely on indisputable evidence.
+That’s because successful claims typically rely on indisputable evidence.

-When you have suffered a whiplash injury in a Queensland motor vehicle crash, you can lodge a CTP claim against the third-party insurer of the driver at fault.
-Compensation payments from a CTP insurer helps with medical expenses and rehab.
+When you have suffered whiplash in a Queensland car crash, you can lodge a CTP claim against the third-party insurer of the driver at fault.
+Compensation payments from a CTP insurer help with medical expenses and rehab.
 To increase your chance of success, follow these 7 steps:

 3. Get copies of police records, particularly if the negligent driver received a traffic infringement notice.